Tokenomics Fundamentals Series: W5H framework for token design, Part VI - Token value assessment

 Another prevalent valuation approach from TradFi is the free cash flow discount model.
 Free cash flow is defined as the difference between cash obtained from operating activities and capital expenditures of the business.
 This model considers the discounted free cash flow generated by the overall business and then figures out how much of it belongs to each token holder.
 Therefore, it can be widely applicable to any revenue-generating crypto projects, whether they explicitly distribute cash flows to token holders or not.

 For example, the CFA Institute produced an Ethereum Name Service (ENS) discount cash flow model based on this method.
 The model proxies ENS revenues by the annual fees it charges for domain registrations and applies a growth expectation to the number of domain registrations in the upcoming ten years.
 By subtracting the grant expense from the ENS treasury used for protocol development, it obtains the estimated ENS earnings for the next ten years and a terminal value.
 It then applies a discount rate to get its net present value in terms of the fully diluted market capitalization and token price.
+It is worth checking how the model’s assumptions have aged.
+ENS registration fees still go to the ENS treasury, as the model assumed.
+But the ENS DAO constitution directs treasury income first to the long-term viability of ENS and then to public goods, and the ENS token itself is defined as governance voting weight, not an ownership claim.
+So the model can tell you what the ENS protocol as a business might be worth; the step from that number to a per-token value still rests on a distribution route that the DAO has not, as of this writing, created.
+That gap is the subject of the caveats section below, and ENS remains one of the cleanest illustrations of it.

 Token speculative value